 At Pay4Property we try to do our bit for the global environment.
 We already use an electricity supplier who only uses 100% renewables so we are as kind as we can be to the environment.
 All our houses are fully double glazed, insulated as well as possible and most have energy efficient LED lighting.

-From 2021 we are starting a program of de-carbonised local generation where we are aiming to have all our properties generating 70% (or more) of their own electricity through solar PV.
-Our first property should go live by Autumn 2021 with around 10Kw of solar PV and a 13.5Kw Tesla Solarwall.
+From Summer 2021 we started a program of de-carbonised local generation where we are aiming to have all our properties generating 70% (or more) of their own electricity through solar PV.
+Our first property went live in December 2021 with 9Kw of solar PV and a 13.5Kw Tesla Solarwall.
 Currently the average UK solar PV system is 3.5Kw and has no battery storage so we are going the extra mile to de-carbonise our own useage and hopefully also help others by pushing solar energy back to the grid.
 We will monitor this first install carefully to ensure that it delivers viable clean energy and if it delivers as expected we aim to schedule the install of similar systems for ALL our properties by 2027 or hopefully sooner.